aman5319/portfolio/tech_blogs/Machine Learning/entropy.md

 - In mathematics, it’s a formula that measures uncertainty.
 - In physics, it’s the law that governs how heat and energy spread.
 - In chemistry, it’s the tally of molecular disorder.
-- In information theory, it’s the currency of surprise in messages.
+- In information theory, it’s the currency of surprise in messages, data compression and transfer over noisy channels.
 - In machine learning, it’s the score of impurity in decision-making.